MattMckenzy/Homehook/README.md

 Services:Jellyfin:MediaTypeTerms:Video | Video,Videos,Movies,Movie,<br />Show,Shows,Episode,Episodes | Alternative terms that can be used to specify video media items.
 Services:Jellyfin:MediaTypeTerms:Photo | Photo,Photos,Pictures,Picture | Alternative terms that can be used to specify photo media items.
 Services:Jellyfin:MaximumQueueSize | 100 | Maximum media item queue size to post to Home Assistant.
-Services:IFTTT:Token | | Authentication token used to post to WonkCast, can be anything you generate and use on both sides.
+Services:IFTTT:Token | | Authentication token used to post to HomeHook, can be anything you generate and use on both sides.
-Services:Google:Token | | Authentication token used to post to WonkCast, can be anything you generate and use on both sides.
+Services:Google:Token | | Authentication token used to post to HomeHook, can be anything you generate and use on both sides.
 Services:Google:ApplicationId | C8030EA3 | The Google Cast Application Id to use.
-Replace this if you wish to use your own styled application instead of WonkCast's.
+Replace this if you wish to use your own styled application instead of HomeHook's.
 Services:HomeAssistant:ServiceUri | | HomeAssistant's API webhook service uri.
-Services:HomeAssistant:Token | | Authentication token used to post to WonkCast, can be anything you generate and use on both sides.
+Services:HomeAssistant:Token | | Authentication token used to post to HomeHook, can be anything you generate and use on both sides.
 Services:HomeAssistant:Webhooks | | A dynamic list of home assistant webhooks, with values of comma delimited words.
 Used to map available homey webhooks to phrases. (i.e. Services:HomeAssistant:Webhooks:TurnOff = Shutdown, turn off, power down, off).
 Services:Language:UserPrepositions | as | List of available prepositions to identify a user in a search term.
 Services:Language:DevicePrepositions | on,to | List of available prepositions to identify a device in a search term.
 Services:Language:PathTermPrepositions | from,in,inside | List of available prepositions to identify a path term used to filter results further by its path.
 Services:Language:WordMappings | | A dynamic list of key words, with values of comma delimited words.
 Used to map commonly misheard spoken words (i.e. Services:Language:WordMappings:Geoff = Jeff,Geoffry,Jeffry).

-# WonkCast App
+# HomeHook App

 A web application that offers a real-time hub to all Google cast devices in home.

 ## Description

-The WonkCast web app will offer full control over all in-home Google cast devices through it's main (and currently only) page.
+The HomeHook web app will offer full control over all in-home Google cast devices through it's main (and currently only) page.
 You can control playback, media speed, repeat mode, queue items (move, add and remove) and volume.
 Whatever features the google API permit with the currently playing media should be available!

 The cast hub page also gives an easy way to launch a new Jellyfin media queue.